Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 <img src='img/20231128-052837.png' width=600px>

 ### Configuring the Scanner
 The scanner has a number of configuration options that are not immediately intuitive.
-Here's a list of the options for an on-prem scan job:
+See the following screenshot.

 <img src='img/20231116-041658.png' width=400px>